BoboTiG/python-mss/docs/source/where.rst

 ============

 This is a non exhaustive list where MSS is integrated or has inspired.
-Do not hesistate to `say Hello! <https://github.com/BoboTiG/python-mss/issues>`_ if you are using MSS too.
+Do not hesitate to `say Hello! <https://github.com/BoboTiG/python-mss/issues>`_ if you are using MSS too.

 - `Airtest <https://github.com/AirtestProject/Airtest>`_, a cross-platform UI automation framework for aames and apps;
 - `Automation Framework <https://github.com/capaximperii/AutomationFramework>`_, a Batmans utility;